Duration: | 1 Hour(s) - 0 Minute(s) |

 Acatenango

 Acatenango might well be Guatemala’s best-known hike, thanks to its stunning views over Guatemala’s long chain of volcanoes and the ever-erupting Fuego next door.
-It’s also one of the tougher climbs, with a steep two-day ascent through fields, forest, and volcanic ash.
+It’s also one of the tougher climbs, with a steep two-day ascent through fields, forests, and volcanic ash.
 Fuego is the real star of the show.
 Weather permitting, you’ll be treated to a stunning series of eruptions from base camp, loud enough to wake up even the deepest of sleepers.
-And a good thing too, since the views of the volcano at night is by far the best.
+And a good thing too, since the views of the volcano at night are by far the best.

 Tajumulco